-Associate Professor: A candidate for promotion to this rank must have developed a broad reputation for at least very good in research/scholarship; demonstrated at least sustained effectiveness in teaching; and performed at least effective service in some combination of University, public, and professional settings.
+Associate Professor: A candidate for promotion to this rank must have developed a broad reputation for at least sustained effectiveness in research/creative activity; demonstrated at least sustained effectiveness in teaching; and performed at least effective service in some combination of University, public, and professional settings.
 The evidence presented must also demonstrate that the candidate has the ability to achieve the requirements for the rank of Professor in due course.

-Professor: A candidate for promotion to this rank must achieve ratings of sustained excellence in research/scholarship resulting in a national and international reputation in their field, at least very good in teaching, and at least sustained effectiveness in service.
-A Professor has an established record as an excellent researcher with an independent, original, programmatic, productive, sustained, and high-quality research program.
-A
+Professor: A candidate for promotion to this rank must achieve ratings of sustained excellence in research/creative activity resulting in a national and international reputation in their field, sustained excellence in teaching, and at least sustained effectiveness in service.
+The evidence must demonstrate continuing professional growth at a level appropriate to the rank of Professor.